Renaldo Sagesse

-Renaldo Sagesse (born December 23, 1986; surname means wisdom in French) is a Canadian football defensive lineman who is currently a free agent.
+Renaldo Sagesse (born December 23, 1986; surname means wisdom in French) is a Canadian football former defensive lineman.
 He most recently played for the Saskatchewan Roughriders of the Canadian Football League.
-In the Canadian Football League’s Amateur Scouting Bureau December rankings, he was ranked as the ninth best player for players eligible in the 2011 CFL Draft.
+In the Canadian Football League’s Amateur Scouting Bureau December rankings, he was ranked as the ninth best player for players eligible in the 2011 CFL draft.
 On May 8, 2011 Sagesse was selected 25th overall in the draft by the Alouettes and signed a contract with the team on May 26, 2011.
 He was later released at the end of training camp.
 On May 31, 2012, Sagesse signed with the Saskatchewan Roughriders, but was released during training camp on June 17, 2012.

 He played college football with the Michigan Wolverines.

-He worked as a supervisor at Collège Notre-Dame and would later leave in December 2016.
+He worked as a supervisor at Collège Notre-Dame and left the position in December 2016.
 He is now working as the head coach of the Spartiate of CÉGEP Du Vieux-Montréal.